Jim-Shaddix/Lab-Work/README.md

    to a lorentzian model.
 How the program finds and fits the peaks can be configured from menus in the program that accept user inputs.
 4. The tab menu in the bottom left provides a section for sorting the files that will be analyzed.
 The files can sorted based on their temperature or magnetic field.
-The user is also presented with option of performing two factor sorting of the files.
+The user is also presented with the option of performing two factor sorting of the files.
 5. If you would like to analyze the data in program, the export data button provides the user with a menu that can be used to export all of the data